Tag

 Check your power settings

 Certain power settings in Windows may affect your CPU performance.
 This applies to both laptops and desktops.
-You may currently be using a low power setting without even knowing it, so changing it might help.
+You may currently be using a setting without even knowing it, so changing it might help.

 Windows power plan.